HotPocketRemix/DarkSoulsItemRandomizer/README.md

-Dark Souls Item Randomizer v0.2 Instructions
+#Dark Souls Item Randomizer

+Instructions:

 * Unpack your Dark Souls archive files using UnpackDarkSoulsForModding, which can be found [here](https://github.com/HotPocketRemix/UnpackDarkSoulsForModding).
 Note that even if you have already unpacked your Dark Souls archive files by hand or using a previous version of UDSFM, you will still need to do this step.
 UDSFM now removes DCX-compression, and the Item Randomizer works on